Elgin, Moray: Culture and leisure

+Media

+Television signals are received from the Knockmore transmitter.

+Radio stations that broadcast to the town are BBC Radio Scotland on 92.6 FM, BBC Radio Nan Gaidheal (for Gaelic listeners) on 104.9 FM, MFR on 107.7 FM and Wave Radio, a community based station that broadcast from the Dr Gray's Hospital.

+The town is served by the local newspaper, Northern Scot.

 Music

 During the 1960s, the Beatles, the Who, Pink Floyd, Cream and Dusty Springfield all performed at the Two Red Shoes dancehall, and The Kinks played Elgin Town Hall.
 Oi Polloi performed at the Ocean Club on Batchen Street in April 2007, under a gazebo erected by local punks.

 Sport

 In August 2021, a new community sports facility consisting of a full-size football pitch and two enclosed five-a-side pitches was opened.

 Football

 Formed in 1893, the town's only senior football club is Elgin City, who play at Borough Briggs stadium.
 They entered the Highland Football League in 1895 and won the league championship fourteen times.
 The club entered the Scottish Football League in season 2000–01 and currently competes in Division Two.
 Their home colours are black and white vertical stripes, black shorts and white socks.
 Past famous players for Elgin City include Andy Goram, Nicky Walker, Jimmy Johnstone and John McGinlay.
 Recently ex-Scotland players Brian Irvine and David Robertson have managed the club.

-Two junior football sides, Bishopmill United and New Elgin, both currently compete in the Scottish Junior Football North Division Two while Moray Social, Golden Pheasant F.C. and Bishopmill Villa participate in the Moray District Welfare Football Association.
+Two junior football sides, Bishopmill United and New Elgin, both currently compete in the Scottish Junior Football North Division Two while Moray Social, Golden Pheasant and Bishopmill Villa participate in the Moray District Welfare Football Association.